sudo-adduser-jordan/cs204/assignment1.txt

         SELECT Author.AuthorFirstName, Author.AuthorLastName
         FROM Author
             INNER JOIN Book ON Book.BookAuthor = Author.AuthorId
-            INNER JOIN Borrower ON Borrower.BookId = Book.BookId
+            INNER JOIN Borrower ON Borrower.BookID = Book.BookID
         WHERE BorrowDate >= Date('2017-01-01') AND BorrowDate <= Date('2017-12-31')
         GROUP BY Author.AuthorId
         ORDER BY COUNT(Author.AuthorId) DESC
         LIMIT 5;
-        -- Select Author.AuthorFirstName, Author.AuthorLastName columns from the Author Table.
+        -- Select AuthorFirstName, AuthorLastName columns from the Author Table.
         -- Join the Book table on the condition that the BookAuthor field in the Book table -- matches the AuthorId field in the Author table.
-        -- Join the Borrower table on the condition that the BookId field in the -- Borrower table matches the BookId field in the Book table.
+        -- Join the Borrower table on the condition that the BookID field in the -- Borrower table matches the BookID field in the Book table.
         -- Filter the results based on the BorrowDate.
         -- Group the results by AuthorId and order results in descending order.
         -- Return the top 5 results with the LIMIT operator.